Darshana75/cleaning-service-app/README.md

 ### 👤 User Functionality
 - Register and login with secure password hashing
 - Book a cleaning service
-- View, edit, or cancel your own bookings
+- View, edit or cancel your own bookings
 - Select service type from a dropdown

 ### 🛠 Admin Ready (Backend)